- Healing the Man born blind on Shemini Atzeret (the Sixth Sign)

 וַיִּקְרְאוּ שֵׁנִית לָאִישׁ אֲשֶׁר הָיָה עִוֵּר וַיֹּאמְרוּ אֵלָיו תֵּן כָּבוֹד לֵאלֹהִים אֲנַחְנוּ יָדַעְנוּ כִּי־הָאִישׁ הַזֶּה חֹטֵא הוּא׃ וַיַּעַן וַיֹּאמַר אִם־חֹטֵא הָאִישׁ לֹא יָדָעְתִּי אַחַת יָדַעְתִּי כִּי עִוֵּר הָיִיתִי וְעַתָּה הִנְנִי רֹאֶה׃ וַיֹּאמְרוּ אֵלָיו עוֹד מֶה־עָשָׂה לָךְ אֵיךְ פָּקַח עֵינֶיךָ׃ וַיַּעַן אֹתָם כְּבָר אָמַרְתִּי לָכֶם הֲלֹא שְׁמַעְתֶּם וּמַה־לָכֶם לִשְׁמֹעַ שֵׁנִית הֲתַחְפְּצוּ גַם־אַתֶּם לִהְיוֹת תַּלְמִידָיו׃ וַיְחָרֲפוּ אֹתוֹ וַיֹּאמְרוּ אַתָּה תַלְמִידוֹ וַאֲנַחְנוּ תַּלְמִידָיו שֶׁל־משֶׁה׃ אֲנַחְנוּ יוֹדְעִים כִּי אֶל־משֶׁה דִבֶּר הָאֱלֹהִים וְאֶת־זֶה לֹא יָדַעְנוּ מֵאַיִן הוּא׃ וַיַּעַן הָאִישׁ וַיֹּאמֶר אֲלֵיהֶם דָּבָר נִפְלָא הוּא אֲשֶׁר אַתֶּם לֹא יְדַעְתֶּם מֵאַיִן הוּא וְהוּא פָקַח אֶת־עֵינָי׃ וְהִנֵּה יָדַעְנוּ כִּי אֶת־הַחַטָּאִים לֹא־יִשְׁמַע אֵל כִּי אִם־אֶת־יְרֵא אֱלֹהִים וְעֹשֵׂה רְצוֹנוֹ אֹתוֹ יִשְׁמָע׃ מֵעוֹלָם לֹא נִשְׁמָע אֲשֶׁר־פָּקַח אִישׁ עֵינֵי עִוֵּר מֵרָחֶם׃ לוּלֵא הָיָה זֶה מֵאֵת אֱלֹהִים לֹא הָיָה יָכֹל לַעֲשׂוֹת מְאוּמָה׃ וַיַּעֲנוּ וַיֹּאמְרוּ אֵלָיו הֵן בַּחֲטָאִים נוֹלַדְתָּ כֻלָּךְ וְאַתָּה תְלַמְּדֵנוּ וַיֶּהְדְּפֻהוּ הַחוּצָה׃

 They asked the man who had been blind a second time.
 They said to him, “Give honor to the Almighty.
 We know that this man (Yeshua) is a sinner.”
 He answered and said, “If the man is a sinner, I do not know.
 The one thing I know is that I was blind (from birth) and now I see!”
-They said to him, “What else did He do to you?
-How did He open your eyes?”
+They said to him, “What else did he do to you?
+How did he open your eyes?”
 He answered them, “I have already told you.
 Did you not hear?
 Why do you want to hear it a second time?
-Do you also want to be His disciples?”
-They became angry at him and said, “We know that Adonai spoke to Mosheh, but we do not know where this One is from.”
-The man answered and said, “It is a perplexing matter that you do not know where He is from but He opened my eyes!
-Look, we know it is not sinners that Adonai hears; but one who fears the Almighty and does His will, this is whom He hears.
+Do you also want to be his disciples?”
+They became angry at him and said, “We know that God (the LORD) spoke to Mosheh, but we do not know where this One is from.”
+The man answered and said, “It is a perplexing matter that you do not know where he is from but he opened my eyes!
+Look, we know it is not sinners that God hears; but one who fears the Almighty and does His will, this is whom He hears.
 It is unheard of ever before (since the world began) that a man would open the eyes of one blind from the womb.
-If He were not of the Almighty, He would not be able to do anything.”
+If he were not of the Almighty, he would not be able to do anything.”
 They answered and said to him, “Look, you were born entirely in sins!
 And you would teach us!”
 Then they pushed him outside.